dinhomathias/Amc/Code-snippets.md

 #### Simple way of restarting the bot

 The following handler allows you to easily restart the bot.
-It is recommended that you restrict the access only to the bot maintainers.
+It goes without saying that you should protect this method from access by unauthorized users.
 ```
 immport os
 import time